|Birthname||Mary Elizabeth Alexandria Hanford|

 |born on||29 July 1936 at 01:55 (= 01:55 AM )|

 |Astrology data||05°57' 06°38 Asc.
 18°44'|

 American civil servant and politician whose success as a Washington insider has been matched by few men or women.
-Elizabeth Dole is the only woman who has served as a Cabinet Secretary for two federal departments (Transportation 1983-87, and Labor 1989-90) under two presidents (Reagan and Bush) and she worked in the White House as a consumer affairs adviser by the age of 33 -- a record Bob Dole jokes he can't match.
+Elizabeth Dole is the only woman who has served as a Cabinet Secretary for two federal departments (Transportation 1983-1987, and Labor 1989-1990) under two presidents (Reagan and Bush) and she worked in the White House as a consumer affairs adviser by the age of 33 -- a record her husband Bob Dole joked he couldn't match.
 An effective public speaker, she cloaks her ambition with warmth and charm.
 Spontaneity and frivolity are not part of her agenda; everything is scripted in single minded preparation for her goals.
 In the process, Dole, a Republican since 1978, has become one of the best-known women in government, an articulate, popular and respected figure with politicians of both parties.

 Her law degree from Harvard took her to Washington in 1965 for her first job in the White House in an increasingly visible public career.
 She served as associate director of legislative affairs for President Johnson's consumer office, as executive director of President Nixon's Commission on Consumer interests, as a member of the Federal Trade Commission under Presidents Nixon, Ford and Carter and as a special White House assistant and then Transportation Secretary for President Reagan in January 1983.